Semi-implicit Integration and Data-Driven Model Order Reduction in Structural Dynamics with Hysteresis: Model order reduction

-The proper orthogonal decomposition (POD) \cite{chatterjee2000introduction} is not useful because it does not select a subset of rows.
-Here, for a simple practical solution, we use a greedy algorithm as follows. \begin{enumerate} \item Of all the rows of $\mbf{Z}$, we first select the one with the largest 2-norm and set it aside; we also record its index (or row number), which we call $j_1$.
-From the rows of $\mbf{Z}$, we subtract their respective components along the $ j^{\rm th}_1 $ row direction.
-This yields a reduced and modified $\mbf{Z}$.
+\begin{enumerate} \item Of all the rows of $\mbf{Z}$, we first select the one with the largest 2-norm and set it aside; we also record its index (or row number), which we call $j_1$. {We scale the \(j_1^{\rm th}\) row to unit norm, calculate its inner products with the rest of the rows of \({\bf Z}\), and subtract from them their respective components along the $ j^{\rm th}_1 $ row direction,} yielding a modified $\mbf{Z}$.

-\item Next, of all the rows of the reduced and modified $\mbf{Z}$, we select the one with the largest 2-norm and set it aside; we also record its index (or row number in the original $\mbf{Z}$), and call it $j_2$.
+\item Next, of all the so far unselected rows of the modified $\mbf{Z}$, we select the one with the largest 2-norm; we record its row number in the original $\mbf{Z}$, and call it $j_2$.
 We normalize the row and subtract its component along the still-remaining rows.
-This yields a further reduced and further modified $\mbf{Z}$.
+This yields a further modified $\mbf{Z}$.

 \item To clarify, we now have two indices selected ($j_1$ and $j_2$); and $n_{\trm{g}}n_{\trm{e}}-2$ rows of $\mbf{Z}$ remaining in contention, where for each of these remaining rows their components along the already-selected rows have been removed.